Coveo-Turbo/taxonomy-breadcrumb/README.md

 This component is a result template component (see [Result Templates](https://docs.coveo.com/en/413/)).

-This component handles both single- and multi-value fields.
+This component handles both single and multi-value fields.

 For example, using the following fields
 - @level1 = ['a', 'b']
 - @level2 = ['c', 'd']

-along with the default separator will generate one of the following breadcrumbs, depending on the values of the specified fields:
+along with the default separator will generate the following breadcrumbs based on the values of the specified fields:
 - a>c
 - a>d
 - b>c